I was wondering if anyone has any ideas for re-doing kitchen cabinets.

 If you cannot afford new kitchen cabinets, do what we did.
 Purchase, stain, and then attach some inexpensive crown molding to the top of your cabinets.
 Then re-stain the cabinets to match and add some new hardware.
 I guarantee all your friends will "think" your cabinets are brand new!

-By Bobbie Editor's Note: That sounds like a great idea Bobbie!
+Editor's Note: That sounds like a great idea Bobbie!
 Please post a picture if you get a chance.